Transport and removal of a passive tracer in porous media employing surface washing: Results and discussion

+of the porous medium.
+Here, $u_p$ is the interstitial velocity, $d$ is a characteristic length (pore size or the grain size) and $D_{diff}$ is the molecular diffusion coefficient, which equals \SI{4.2e-10}{\m\squared\per\second} for disodium fluorescein diffusion in water \cite{Casalini2011}.
+While only longitudinal dispersion is readily measured from our experimental data in Stage II, surface-normal transverse dispersion may also be present and play a role in tracer removal from the porous plate.
+Transverse dispersion coefficient, $D_T$ is typically one to two orders of magnitude smaller than the longitudinal dispersion coefficient, $D_L$, and considerably more difficult to measure experimentally as data are typically highly scattered, but the two are related to the pore P\'eclet number $Pe_p$ in a similar way \cite{Woods2014,DeLigny1970}.

+In a compilation of data from a broad number of studies, Delgado \cite{Delgado2007} reported that in unconsolidated porous media, the dispersion-to-diffusion coefficient ratio had a number of regimes depending on $Pe_p$:

+These empirical models for dispersion, developed from experimental observations are further supported by simulations \cite{Bijeljic2007}.
+For the present case of Fig.~\ref{fig:decontamination_dynamics}, we estimate the P\'eclet number as $Pe_p \approx 100$ using a superficial velocity $u_p = \SI{0.121}{\milli \metre \per \second}$, a characteristic length scale given by the mean glass bead diameter, $\bar\dia_c =$ \SI{350}{\micro \meter}, and a molecular diffusivity $D_{diff}=\SI{4.2e-10}{\m\squared\per\second}$.
+Although the porous medium here is consolidated, and the direct applicability of these empirical correlations may therefore be uncertain, the estimated P\'eclet number is sufficiently large to consider that vertical mass transfer is dominated by dispersion.

+For $D_T \gg D_{diff}$, tracer removal occurs through the combined action of advection and hydrodynamic transverse dispersion.
+While molecular diffusion enables tracer exchange between neighbouring pore-scale streamlines, in the case of high $Pe_p$ velocity variations within the porous structure amplify this effect, producing an effective transverse dispersive flux towards the surface.
+This process is driven by the strong concentration gradient between the tracer-rich porous medium and the clean washing film and by the heterogeneity of pore-scale flow pathways, which causes tracer particles to follow different trajectories and spread normal to the mean flow direction \cite{Woods2014, Whitaker1999}.
+Hence, we shall refer to Stage II as the `advection--dispersion' stage.

+Returning to Fig.~\ref{fig:decontamination_dynamics}(a), Stage III begins at $t=t_b$ and the dominant tracer removal mechanism becomes advection within the porous medium driven by the vertical component of the two-dimensional flow field generated by edge effects at the downstream boundary of the plate (see Fig.~\ref{fig:washing_schematics}(h) and (i)).
+Owing to the change in removal mechanism to advection, the slope in Fig.~\ref{fig:decontamination_dynamics}(a) increases rapidly, before it gradually decreases, following a second inflection point (not indicated on the figure), as the less concentrated tail of the tracer patch is removed from the plate.
+We shall refer to Stage III as the `expulsion' stage.

-At the end of the washing process, the relative error between the mass deposited on the plate, $m_d$, and the mass removed, $m_r$, is typically within $\pm 1.5\%$.
-As this number is relatively low and comparable with the uncertainty of the calibration curve, this confirms that all the tracer mass initially present in the porous medium is being removed during the washing process.
+At the end of the washing process, the fluorometer measurements of the mass recovered form the porous plate, $m_r$ is typically within $\pm \SI{1.5}{\percent}$ of the deposited mass $m_d$ for all our experiments.
+As this number is relatively low and comparable with the uncertainty of the calibration curve, this confirms that all the tracer mass initially present in the porous medium is being removed completely during the washing process, while it highlights the high accuracy of the fluorometer effluent analysis.